|Prep Time: 5 minutes||Cook time: 35 minutes||Serves: 1|

 Let’s face it: Chickpeas are a miracle food!

-Roasted Chickpeas were a game changer for me seven years ago, and have made their way into all manner of hiking and gym snack and have formed the basis for countless dinners.
-Chickpeas are responsible for hummus, and even the drained juice from a chickpea can makes a serviceable egg substitute.
+Roasted Chickpeas were a game changer for me seven years ago, and have made their way into all manner of hiking and gym snack, not to mention forming the basis for countless dinners.
+Chickpeas are responsible for hummus (even Peanut Cookie Hummus), and the drained juice (or aquafaba) from a can of chickpeas even makes a serviceable egg substitute.

-Maple glazed chickpeas are just one more way chickpeas can add flavor to your life!
+Maple glazed chickpeas are just one more way chickpeas can add flavor to your life.
+These (or their roasted cousins) make an excellent treat to bring along to gatherings and potlucks.

 - 2 tbsp maple syrup